In our online store you'll find Ephedra sinica seeds

 Herbal tea is not a strong and easier to dose than caps or pills.
 Making Mormon tea out of ephedra herb is easy.
 For two cups take 10 grams of ephedra-herb and let it boil for 10 minutes.
 Then filter out the herb, for instance in a coffee filter.
 You now have two cups of Mormon tea.
 If necessary add sugar to taste.

 Never take ephedra when pregnant or diabetic, if you have a heart-disease or high blood pressure.
 Do not combine ephedra with asthma medication or MAO-inhibitors like anti-depressants or Yohimbe.
 Do not use ephedra for longer than two months.

 Ephedrine can cause shivers, insomnia, nervousness, palpitation of the heart and high blood pressure.

-To enhance stimulating effects, ephedra is often combined with guarana, cafeine (and so coffee and tea), cola nut, green tea, white willow bark and yerba mate.
+To enhance stimulating effects, ephedra is often combined with guarana, caffeine (and so coffee and tea), cola nut, green tea, white willow bark and yerba mate.
 These combinations also work for weight-loss purposes.
-Studies have proven that a combination of ephedra with aspirin causes more short term weight-loss than ephedra only.
+Studies have proven that a combination of ephedra with aspirin causes more short-term weight-loss than ephedra only.

 Medicinal combinations are to be read under 'Medical use'.

 Seeds for ephedra are planted in the early spring.
 During the first year of growth, the plants must be watered and kept entirely weed free.
 Stems are harvested usually after four years of plant growth, and during the blooming season, when alkaloid content is the highest.
 Ephedra sinica is not harvested during the summer months because alkaloid content is reduced when stems are fully hydrated from summer rains.

 See www.ephedra.nu/uk_botanical2.html for an extended report on the growing of ephedra.

 Ephedra can be stored for years if you keep it in a cool and dry place.

 This article is based on the following pages: